gregmajor/gregmajor.github.io/_posts/2016-02-11-printing-patents-from-the-past.markdown

 A patent lets you saunter up and tell the government that you came up with the idea first.
 When you file for a patent, the government will look through their records to ensure that you are indeed the first person with the idea and, if so, they will grant you a patent.
 From that point until your patent expires, you can prevent other people from using or selling anything that infringes upon or misrepresents your patent.

 Don't be sluggish, though!
 If someone else files for a patent first then _they_ might be granted the patent and, despite the fact you invented your gum scraper about the same time, they could prevent _you_ from using or selling your very own invention!
-Of course, that that point the only logical thing to do would be to avenge yourself and invent something else!
+Of course, at that point the only logical thing to do would be to avenge yourself and invent something else!

 # Jean J. Vanderveer's Bookmark